Decision

 We saw evidence that whg has established and maintains clear roles, responsibilities and accountabilities within its leadership and governance structure.
 The relationship between its board and committees is working in line with its delegations to strengthen assurance in key areas of risk and compliance.
 Board member skills, experience and knowledge are aligned with the activities of the organisation and there is a process in place for developing and appraising skills to support with succession planning.
 We have seen evidence of this through board observation, meetings with non-executive directors and the executive team, as well as reviewing relevant documents including meeting minutes.

 Continuing governance improvement is evidenced through annual effectiveness reviews and in-depth periodic external governance reviews.
-The most recent external review took place in May 2022, and we saw evidence of the recommendations from that review forming an action plan that was followed through and monitored by the whg board.
-The next external review is due to take place in 2025.
+Following an external review in May 2022, we saw evidence of the recommendations from that review forming an action plan that was followed through and monitored by the whg board, with the next external review to take place in 2025.

 Background to the judgement